 Malignant fibrous histiocystoma

-- It has also been linked to radiation treatment for breast cancer, retinoblastoma and Hodgkin disease.
+- The cause is unknown but has been linked to genetics, radiation treatment and inherited diseases.

 - It’s among the most common types of soft tissue tumors found in adults but is rarely found in children.

 - Treatment may include surgery along with radiation and/or chemotherapy.

 How Dana-Farber/Children’s Hospital Cancer Center approaches malignant fibrous histiocytoma

 Our multidisciplinary approach to care ensures in-depth discussion of each case and personalized treatment plans for every patient.
 We integrate expertise from the following specialists at Dana-Farber Cancer Institute and Children’s Hospital Boston.

 - pediatric oncologists, surgical oncologists and radiation oncologists

 - pediatric experts from every medical subspecialty, such as orthopedics, ophthalmology, physical therapy and radiology, among others

 - highly skilled and experienced pediatric oncology nurses